SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

 (
   ("access" OR "admission*" OR "admit*" OR "attend*" OR "entry" OR "enrol*" OR "inclusion*" OR "inclusiv*" OR "non-discriminat*" OR "equitab*" OR
    "education for all" OR "Rights of Persons with Disabilities" OR "CRPD" OR "discriminat*" OR "non-discriminat*" OR "inequit*" OR
-   “unequit*" OR "disparit*" OR "barrier*" OR "obstacle*" OR "exclusion" OR "excluding" )
+   "unequit*" OR "disparit*" OR "barrier*" OR "obstacle*" OR "exclusion" OR "excluding" )
    NEAR/5 ("special educat*" OR "special needs educat*" OR "special educational support" OR "inclusive education" OR "aided education")
 )